Updated: August 17, 2022.

 ☝️ PRO TIP: Note that this tool checks possible standard locations of an XML sitemap and sometimes may not detect a sitemap even if a website has one.

-#7: Check the CMS of the website
+#7: Check the standard XML sitemap location of the CMS

 Depending on the CMS of the website, XML sitemaps may be available at different URLs.